microsoft/code-with-engineering-playbook/agile-development/collaboration/readme.md

 - Code is committed to the repository by both members of the assigned pair where and when it makes sense as tasks were completed.
 - The pairing assignee is the voice representing the pair during the daily standup while being supported by the story owner.

-## Why pair programming helps collaboration?
+## Why pair programming helps collaboration

 Pair programming helps collaboration because both engineers share equal responsibility for bringing the story to completion.
 This is a mutually beneficial exercise because, while the story owner often has more experience to lean on, the pairing assignee brings a fresh view that is unclouded by repetition.